hello-robot/stretch_tutorials/ros2/README.md

 # Tutorial Track: Stretch ROS 2 (Beta)

 !!! note
     Stretch's ROS2 packages and this ROS2 tutorial track are both under active development.
 They are considered 'beta', and we welcome any feedback.
-If you find any issues or bugs, please see the [Stretch ROS2](https://github.com/hello-robot/stretch_ros2/issues) and [Stretch Tutorials](https://github.com/hello-robot/stretch_tutorials/issues) issue trackers.
+If you find any issues or bugs in the [stretch_ros2](https://github.com/hello-robot/stretch_ros2) repository, please see the [Stretch ROS2](https://github.com/hello-robot/stretch_ros2/issues) and [Stretch Tutorials](https://github.com/hello-robot/stretch_tutorials/issues) issue trackers.

 ## Robot Operating System 2 (ROS 2)